JorjaFox/library/_source/_faq/jorja.md

 Jorja has been surfing since she was little and was a self-professed 'surfer girl' in high school.
 She's surfed in Florida and California, and during the Christmas break in 2006 she went surfing in Puerto Rico.
 After leaving CSI, Jorja mentioned wanting to surf in South America.

+Once CSI ended, she started surfing more often.

 ## What kind of car does Jorja drive?

 A Toyota Hybrid.
-She also has a bicycle and two surfboards.
+She also has a bicycle and multiple surfboards.